Toyota Vios: Malaysia

+In Malaysia, the Vios was sold in E and G trim levels and comes with 15-inch alloy wheels.
+The equipment was similar to the Singaporean specs.

 Philippines

-In the Philippines, the Vios was launched in June 2003 with two trim levels; E and G. The 1.3 E was powered by a 2NZ-FE VVT-i engine, mated to a 5-speed manual transmission.
-It came with an analog gauge cluster and 14-inch 5-spoke alloy wheels.
-The 1.5 G was powered by a 1NZ-FE VVT-i engine.
-Additional features were foglights, power side mirrors and a digital gauge cluster.
-It was mated to either a 5-speed manual or 4-speed automatic transmission.
-The base model J was introduced in June 2004.
-It had no power features (except for Steering) and 13-inch steel wheels.
-The 1.5 S was added to the lineup in early 2007 featuring a sportier body kit.
+In the Philippines, the Vios was introduced in June 2003 with 2 grades; the E and G. The E variant was powered by a 1.3-litre 2NZ-FE VVT-i engine, paired with a 5-speed manual transmission.
+It came with an analogue gauge cluster and 14-inch 5-spoke alloy wheels.
+The G variant was powered by a 1.5-litre 1NZ-FE VVT-i engine.
+Additional features were fog lamps, power side mirrors, Toyota security alarm system and a digital gauge cluster.
+It was paired to either a 5-speed manual or 4-speed automatic transmissions.
+The lower variant J came out in June 2004.
+It had no power features (except for steering) and 13-inch steel wheels.
+The Vios received a facelift in June 2005 with the same 3 grades.
+The E and G variants had different design of alloy wheels and all variants have dual SRS airbags.
+In 2007, an S variant was added to the lineup as the sport version of Vios.
+It has installed with a sportier body kits and a duck tail spoiler.

 Singapore

-In Singapore, the Vios came in E and S trim levels and powered by a 1.5 L 1NZ-FE engine.
+In Singapore, the Vios came in E, G, and S trim levels and powered by a 1.5 L 1NZ-FE engine.
 The top-of-the-line S trim comes with only a 4-speed automatic transmission.
 It has a digital speedometer, silver steering wheel trims, foldable wing mirrors, foglamps, chrome door handles and boot lid garnish.
 The E trim was available in either 5-speed manual or 4-speed automatic transmission and has a conventional speedometer.